 The law also makes an exception for minor children injured due to medical malpractice.
 As such, if a minor is hurt due to a medical provider’s negligence, the law would provide them until their 20th birthday to file suit.
 However, if any plaintiff fails to file suit before the statutory deadline runs out, the court could dismiss their case.
 This makes it imperative that a medical malpractice attorney in Mexico is consulted who could ensure decisive legal action is taken within the respective time limits.

-Medical malpractice lawsuits are extremely complex and may be difficult to prove without the help of a seasoned Mexico medical malpractice lawyer.
+Medical malpractice lawsuits are extremely complex and may be difficult to prove without the help of a seasoned Mexico, Missouri medical malpractice lawyer.
 If a healthcare provider’s negligence caused you harm, you could be owed compensation for your damages.